 There are over 1,500 kinds of flowering plants that grow in Great Smoky Mountains, more than in any other American national park.
 I did not know that this park has more visitors per year than any other and that 1,500 black bears live there.

-Now the poems I selected from the Education section of the prolific About.com and from the Academy of American Poets.
+Now the poems I selected from the Education section of the prolific About.com (no longer existing) and from the Academy of American Poets.

 Waking from Drunkenness on a Spring Day – Li Po (c.
 750, trans Arthur Waley, 1919)